HSA tax savings calculator.

 Which states DON'T exempt HSA contributions from state tax?

-California, New Jersey, and Alabama do not conform to federal HSA rules — contributions are deductible federally but NOT on your state return.
-Wisconsin used to be on this list but conformed in 2014.
-Check your state's specific HSA conformity if you're in any of these states.
+California and New Jersey are the only states that do not conform to federal HSA rules — contributions are deductible federally but NOT on your state return.
+Alabama and Wisconsin formerly diverged but now conform.
+Check your state's specific HSA conformity if you're in CA or NJ.

 Should I spend HSA money now or invest it?